 Students follow the Edexcel GCSE Computer Science specification (1CP2), full details for which are available here.
 It provides a practical approach to developing computational skills.
 This includes an innovative, practical onscreen exam to ensure all students develop the computational skills they need for an exciting digital future beyond the classroom.

 Years 12 and 13

 Students follow the AQA A-Level Computer Science specification (7517), full details for which are available here.
-The course focuses on the fundamental concepts of Computer Science, and computational and problem solving skills.
-Students will study theoretical aspects of Computer Science as well as developing advanced computational and problem solving skills using Python programming language.
-Students are encouraged and supported to extend their learning beyond classroom through learning new programming languages, developing solutions to complex problems of their interests and taking up opportunities for them to apply their skills, such as short summer IT jobs, or school events.
+The course focuses on the fundamental concepts of Computer Science and computational and problem-solving skills.
+Students will study theoretical aspects of Computer Science as well as developing advanced computational and problem-solving skills using the Python programming language.
+Students are encouraged and supported to extend their learning beyond the classroom through learning new programming languages, developing solutions to complex problems of their interests and taking up opportunities for them to apply their skills, such as short summer IT jobs, or school events.